-The purpose of the ASET Professional Practice Exam is to test applicants for C.Tech. and C.E.T. on their knowledge of the Engineering and Geoscience Professions Act and relat regulations and of the practice of applied science, information, and engineering technology in accordance with section 13(1)(c) of the ASET Regulation.
+The purpose of the ASET Professional Practice Exam is to test applicants for C.Tech. and C.E.T. on their knowledge of the Engineering and Geoscience Professions Act and related regulations of the practice of applied science, information, and engineering technology in accordance with section 13(1)(c) of the ASET Regulations.
 The ultimate goal is to protect the public by granting designations only to those practitioners who have an understanding of professionalism, law, and ethics in relation to the profession.

 This is exam is required by all C.E.T. and C.Tech applicants.

 The purpose of the ASET Certification Examination is to identify capable engineering and applied science technologists who possess technical competencies in their discipline of practice.
 The ultimate goal is to protect the public by granting designations only to those professionals who have the skill and knowledge necessary to perform their job in a safe and competent manner.
 The ASET Certification Examination is designed to test the entry-level skill and knowledge of engineering and applied science technologists who:

 - have completed a non-accredited technologist-level program of study in engineering or applied science technology and are applying for C.E.T.; or